CybotAS/CookiebotWP/readme.txt

 ### 4.3.3 ###
 Release date: November 15th 2023

-Cookiebot CMP version 4.3.3 is out!
+Cookiebot by Usercentrics version 4.3.3 is out!
 This release updates content and adds some bugfixes.
 Here is the complete list of this update

 ####What's new####
 * Set WordPress tested up to version to 6.4.1